StabilityNexus/FairFund/README.md

 ##### Note:

 If facing hard times using docker then it would be wise to get postgres connection string and prisma connection url from neon.tech for free.
+You have to signup there and create a project name and get the connection string from there, pretty straight forward!

 ##### 1.1 Dependency Installation Failures